pkiran1017/Amazon-Flipkart-Price-Comparison-Tool/README.md

 Select the desired product from the suggestions for both sites and then click on the 'Search' button to get their corresponding prices.

 ![App Screenshot](https://raw.githubusercontent.com/pkiran101714/Amazon-Flipkart-Price-Comparison-Tool/master/Screen_Shots/Select%20desired%20product.png)

-## Features

-- Easy To Use / User friendly interface.
-- Suggestions Available.
-- Easy to Compare.
-- Open Source.

 ## Future Scope